fostiropoulos/ablator/examples/README.md

 1. Locally: `python run.py --config config.yaml`

-2. Distributed: `python run.py --config mp_config.yaml --mp`
+2. Distributed in a ray cluster: `python run.py --config mp_config.yaml --mp`
 ## Run

-To run you will need to supply the configuration and optionally the `--mp` flag. **NOTE** that you must be connected to a ray cluster to be able to run distributed.
+To run you will need to supply the configuration yaml file and optionally the `--mp` flag.

+**NOTE** You have the option to set up a ray cluster and run a distributed experiment.
 For getting started with Ray please read [here](https://docs.ray.io/en/latest/cluster/getting-started.html)

 In summary and for simple use-cases you can mock a ray cluster by running on your local machine: